Cooking up a better companion app for this year’s coolest new kitchen gadget.

 Based on the results of my research, two persona types emerged that I defined as primary and secondary personas for target users.
 The primary persona was a cooking enthusiast that demands control and precision from her cooking appliances—but not particularly technology savvy.
 The second was a tech enthusiast and a smart home devotee, but not much of a cook.
 I like to use Xtensio’s User Persona Creator to build my personas.

 Linda is the chef here.
 She really loves cooking, discovering new recipes to make, and loves to fine-tune her recipes over time.
 She loves the precision the Instant Pot offers and loves how she can adjust things like temperature during cooking.

 Sam is not what you would really call a “foodie.”
 He hates cooking, but as a fitness nut, understands the importance of good nutrition.
 He loves how efficient and convenient the Instant Pot is.
 It saves him a ton of time, it’s easy to use and clean, and he gets a great, tasty meal every time.
 He’s comfortable with tech and would really love a feature that would let him turn on the Instant Pot before he leaves work.

-Now that we’ve defined our personas, it’s time to follow one of them on a little journey and create a customer journey map.
-This will help us visualize the whole spectrum of the customer experience of the Instant Pot cooking experience, define some possible brand touch points where the app might add value, and understand additional possible obstacles and pain points.
+Once I finished with defining our personas, I created a customer journey map.
+It helped me to visualize the whole spectrum of the customer experience of the Instant Pot cooking experience, define some possible brand touch points where the app might add value, and understand additional possible obstacles and pain points.